jundalisay/superblist/content/en/research/einstein/relativity/section-31.md

 Suppose we draw lines or stretch strings in all directions from a point, and mark off from each of these the distance r with a measuring-rod.

 All the free end-points of these lengths lie on a spherical surface.
 We can specially measure up the area (F) of this surface by means of a square made up of measuring-rods.

-If the universe is Euclidean, then F = 4 π r 2 ; if it is spherical, then F is always less than 4 π r 2 .
-With increasing values of r, F increases from zero up to a maximum value which is determined by the “world-radius,” but for still further increasing values of r, the area gradually diminishes to zero.
+- If the universe is Euclidean, then `F = 4 π r 2`.
+- If it is spherical, then `F` is always less than `4 π r 2`.

+With increasing values of `r`, `F` increases from zero up to a maximum value which is determined by the “world-radius,” but for still further increasing values of r, the area gradually diminishes to zero.

-At first, the straight lines which radiate from the starting point diverge farther and farther from one another, but later they approach each other, and finally they run together again at a “counter-point” to the starting point.
+At first, the straight lines which radiate from the starting point diverge farther and farther from one another.
+But later they approach each other.
+Finally they run together again at a “counter-point” to the starting point.

 Under such conditions they have traversed the whole spherical space.

 The 3D spherical space is analogous to the 2D spherical surface.
 It is finite (i.e. of finite volume), and has no bounds.

 “Elliptical space” is another kind of curved space.
 It has the two “counter-points” are identical (indistinguishable from each other).

 An elliptical universe can thus be considered to some extent as a curved universe possessing central symmetry.

 Closed spaces without limits are conceivable.
 From amongst these, the spherical space (and the elliptical) excels in its simplicity, since all points on it are equivalent.